CodeDynasty-dev/Cradova/docs/docs/guides/getting-started.md

 # Getting Started

 Cradova is a lightweight, reactive UI framework designed for building modern web applications with simplicity and performance.
-Inspired by SolidJS, Cradova provides a declarative API, fine-grained reactivity, and efficient DOM updates.
+Inspired from principles of SolidJS and designs of React and Mithril.js, Cradova provides a declarative API, fine-grained reactivity, and efficient DOM updates.

 ## Installation